saleor/saleor.io-learn/product/sorting.md

 ```

-As with filtering, we use the `$sortBy` variable on our `FilterProducts` query so that the sorting can be specified dynamically in a React component as input to its React hook.
+As with filtering, we use the `$sortBy` variable on our `ProductFilterByName` query so that the sorting can be specified dynamically in a React component as input to its React hook.

 2. Run the `generate` script in your Terminal or have it run in the `watch` mode, as described in the previous sections.
 3. Update the `ProductCollection.tsx` component with the changes below: